 Step 1.
 Research the idea and plan the LMS development

-You should also specify the available budget for the LMS building.
-We will discuss LMS development costs and give rough estimates below.
+3. Specify the available budget for LMS development and consider the costs involved.
+We’ll discuss LMS development costs and provide rough estimates below.

-Furthermore, you should determine the target audience for your LMS project and decide on the most appropriate LMS type.
+4. Determine the target audience for your LMS project and choose the most appropriate LMS type for them.

-Finally, think about your LMS monetization model–freemium or paid.
+5. Think about your LMS monetization model – whether it will be freemium or paid.

 Discovery phase of an LMS development project